markshust/docker-magento/README.md

     * Set the Name to the name of your domain (ex. `magento.test`).
     * Check the `Filter debug connection by IDE key` checkbox, select the Server you just setup.
-    * For IDE key, enter `PHPSTORM`.
-This value should match the IDE Key value set by the Chrome Xdebug Helper.
+    * For IDE key, enter a unique name, such as `magento-markshust`.
-    * Click OK to finish setting up the remote debugger in PHPStorm.
+    * Click OK to finish setting up the remote debugger in PhpStorm.

 7. Open up `pub/index.php` and set a breakpoint near the end of the file.

     * Start the debugger with `Run > Debug 'magento.test'`, then open up a web browser.
-    * Ensure the Chrome Xdebug helper is enabled by clicking on it and selecting Debug.
+    * Ensure the Chrome/Firefox Xdebug helper is enabled by clicking on it and selecting Debug.
 The icon should turn bright green.
     * Navigate to your Magento store URL, and Xdebug should now trigger the debugger within PhpStorm at the toggled breakpoint.

 ### SSH